radmerti/radmerti.github.io/_posts/2019-01-31-yield-curve-pca.md

 layout: post
 date: 2019-01-31 14:58:39
 tags: [python, notebook, pca]
-title: "Analysing Yield Curves with PCA"
+title: "Analyzing Yield Curves with PCA"
 summary: >
   I use PCA to analyze patterns in the yield curves by year.
 row_span: 1